pdrabik223/blockv2/README.md

 game state and so on
 - the block assets (all must be there if not the game won't start)
 - background image

+# The plans for next week
+    - using trello as mouch as possible
+    - ending it,
+    - send it out to people
+    - and create a lot of levels with assets and stuff